choubacha/stellar-rust-sdk/CONTRIBUTING.md

 This will cause builds to fail unless all documentation and warnings have been corrected.
 We also want debug implementations to be run so that our types can be used in any downstream testing.

-### Style
+## Style

 We adhere to rustfmt style.
+We are using the stable preview version and will continue to do so as the code we run is on stable.
 You can find up-to-date installation instructions in the rust-lang
 nursery: https://github.com/rust-lang-nursery/rustfmt

-Naming and conventions to improve the public interface should be followed and considered. we want sdk to be as easy to use as possible.
+Naming and conventions to improve the public interface should be followed and considered.
+We want sdk to be as easy to use as possible.

-### Proposing changes
+## Proposing changes

 Changes are encouraged and welcome.
 However, since this is financial software, we must be detailed in explaining what and why we are making changes.